toprakmuhammed/quickmarks/README.md

-# QuickMarks
+# QuickMark

-QuickMarks is a simple web app to save and manage your bookmarks.
+QuickMark is a simple web app to save and manage your bookmarks.
 Add, view, and remove your favorite links quickly and easily.

 ---

 ## Features

 - Add a bookmark with a name and URL
 - View saved bookmarks instantly
 - Remove bookmarks when no longer needed